 - English 200, 271, and one other 200-level course (including introductory creative writing courses: English 278, 279, and 280)

 - Five English 300-level or 400-level courses (excluding creative writing courses—see electives)

 - English 493, the senior seminar

-- Two electives in these categories: English literature courses or creative writing workshops at the 200, 300, or 400 level; approved courses in a foreign literature in that language or in translation, approved theater and dance electives, or selected cinema studies courses.
+- Two electives in these categories: English literature courses or creative writing workshops at the 200, 300, or 400 level; approved courses in a foreign literature in that language or in translation, approved Performance, Theater, and Dance electives, or selected Cinema Studies courses.
 All cross-listed courses count only in this category.

 Our distribution field requirements within these 11 courses include: